saravanan86/FeedViewer/README.md

 # FeedViewer
-App displays details of Simpsons and Starwars characters which are festched from restful web services.
-Below are some of screen caps of the App from Android phone and tablet along with the points covered in the app based on excercise sheet
+App displays details of Simpsons and Starwars characters which are fetched from restful web services.
+Below are some of screencaps of the App from Android phone and tablet along with the points covered in the app based on excercise sheet

 ### Android Phone: